At G20 meeting, globalization comes under fire amid coronavirus 'stress test' | The Japan Times

 “To overcome downside risks we are facing together, I told the G20 that I expect nations with big fiscal space will make a bold policy decision,” he said.
 “It’s becoming clear that the virus spread is a risk that could inflict a severe impact on the global economy.”

-Almost all participants spoke about and voiced concerns over the virus, according to Aso.
+Almost all participants spoke about and voiced concerns over the virus, Aso said.

-“We agreed to firmly work together” to minimize the impact of the outbreak on the global economy, Aso said.

 At the G20 meeting, the finance officials are also expected to discuss international taxation rules on information technology giants and issues related to digital currencies some central banks are considering issuing.